idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/rb_pod_surrogate.md

 ## Evaluation of surrogate models

-To evaluate surrogate models, a new [main input file](surrogates/pod_rb/2d_multireg/surr.i) has to be created for.
+To evaluate surrogate models, a new [main input file](surrogates/pod_rb/2d_multireg/surr.i) has to be created.
-The same distributions have to be defined for the parameters to be able to test the generated surrogate models.
+In this example, the same distributions are defined for the parameters as used in the training phase.
 Therefore, the content of the `Distributions` block is identical to the one in the [trainer input file](surrogates/pod_rb/2d_multireg/trainer.i).
 As a next step, new samples are generated using these distributions.
-Again, a [LatinHypercubeSampler.md] is employed for this task, however this time the number of samples is 1000 since the surrogates are orders of magnitudes faster than the full-order model.
+Again, a [LatinHypercubeSampler.md] is employed for this task, however this time the number of samples is increased to 1000 since the surrogates are orders of magnitudes faster than the full-order model.

 !listing surrogates/pod_rb/2d_multireg/surr.i block=Samplers

-As a next step, a [PODReducedBasisSurrogate.md] is created in the `Surrogates` block.
+A [PODReducedBasisSurrogate.md] is created in the `Surrogates` block.
-It is constructed using the information available within the corresponding `.rd` file.
-The surrogate allows the change of the rank of the sub-spaces used for different parameters through `change_rank` and `new_ranks` parameters.
+It is constructed using the information available within the corresponding `.rd` file and allows the user to change of the rank of the sub-spaces used for different variables through `change_rank` and `new_ranks` parameters.

 !listing surrogates/pod_rb/2d_multireg/surr.i block=Surrogates

-These surrogate models can be evaluated at the points defined in the testing sample batch.
-This is done using a `PODSurrogateTester` object in the `VectorPostprocessors` block.
+These surrogate models can be evaluated at the points defined in the testing sample batch by a `PODSurrogateTester` object in the `VectorPostprocessors` block.
-In this case the Quantity of Interest (QoI) is the nodal $l^2$ norm of the solution for $\psi$.
+In this case, the Quantity of Interest (QoI) is the nodal $l^2$ norm of the solution for $\psi$.

 !listing surrogates/pod_rb/2d_multireg/surr.i block=VectorPostprocessors

 ## Running the input files

-Since the sub-applications use test object one has to allow the executioner to use these by specifying the following on the command line:
+Since the sub-applications use test objects, one has to allow the executioner to use them by specifying the following argument on the command line:

 ```
 cd moose/modules/stocastic_tools/examples/surrogates/pod_rb/2d_multireg